 A complete vaccination means patrons 5 or older have received a final FDA or WHO vaccination dose (i.e., a second dose of Pfizer/Moderna or a single dose of Johnson & Johnson) 14 days before the performance date.
 Booster shots are preferred and encouraged.

 To facilitate entry at the performance, we encourage you to use one of the many ways to digitally share your vaccination status.
 To learn more about all the ways to show proof of vaccination, see item below.

 Everyone, regardless of vaccination status, must always wear an approved face mask for entry into the theater and when moving around.
 Mask may be removed while eating or drinking in the lobby.

 All theater ventilation systems, which are operated by Seattle Center, have been reviewed and continue to be regularly cleaned and maintained.

-Those that do not abide by any health and safety protocols will be denied entry or removed from the facility.
+Those who do not abide by any health and safety protocols will be denied entry or removed from the facility.
 All policies are subject to change at Seattle Shakespeare sole discretion and without notice.

 BEFORE YOU PURCHASE TICKETS

 - Seating for all performances at the Center Theatre will be full capacity.
 Meaning that seats have no physical distancing and people will be sitting directly next to other people.

 - Since a vaccine has not been approved and administered for children younger than 5 years old, they will not be permitted in the theatre.